D’Youville College Ranked Number 1 on Military Times “120 Best Colleges for Vets” List

 D’Youville College, with more than 400 military veterans and dependents has been recognized since the inception of the rankings.

-Ben Randle, director of the Veterans Affairs Office at D’Youville said the quality of service in the veteran’s office and stats such as graduation and retention rates are closely linked.
+Ben Randle, director of the Veterans Services Office at D’Youville said the quality of service in the veteran’s office and stats such as graduation and retention rates are closely linked.

 “Our office not only functions as a one-stop shop to help students navigate different university departments and bureaucracies, it also works with state and federal veterans affairs departments on behalf of students to help them ;with issues unrelated to school,” Randle, a U.S. Marine veteran, said.